-

 Following the copying of the Royal Hampshire Museum’s collection of China- related photographs by the Historical Photographs of China project, Dr Andrew Hillier shows how these can reveal the personal aspects of a regiment on campaign in empire.
 First … Continue reading

-Tagged army, museums, Second Opium War, Taiping Rebellion
+Tagged army, Heritage, museums, Second Opium War, Taiping Rebellion

 Comments Off on Regimental Cartes de Visite